toml-lang/toml/README.md

 '' = 'blank'     # VALID but discouraged
 ```

-**Dotted keys** are a sequence of bare or quoted keys joined with a dot.
-This
+**Dotted keys** are sequences of bare or quoted keys joined with a dot, which
+imply a table for each key except the final key.
+This allows for grouping
-allows for grouping similar properties together:
+similar properties together:

 ```toml
 name = "Orange"